arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/datasheet/datasheet.md

 Whether diving into MicroPython or Matter, building with Modulinos, or developing AI-powered applications, this carrier provides a simple platform for bringing your ideas to life.

-The onboard microSD card slot unlocks new possibilities for data logging, edge AI, and real-time storage needs.
+The onboard microSD card slot unlocks new possibilities for data logging, Edge AI and real-time storage needs.

 # Target Areas: